Coronavirus: Germany to take on more debt in 2021 to tackle pandemic | DW | 21.08.2020

 Read more: SPD candidate for German chancellor: Olaf Scholz — pragmatism over personality

-Germany's economy, the strongest in Europe, was hit lass hard by the pandemic than other EU members but still saw a GDP fall of 10.1% in the second quarter of 2020.
+Germany's economy, the strongest in Europe, was hit less hard by the pandemic than other EU members but still saw a GDP fall of 10.1% in the second quarter of 2020.

 Scholz has seen popularity rating rise owing to his handling of the crisis in his role as finance minister.
 He has been nominated by the center-left Social Democrats as the party's candidate to replace Angela Merkel as chancellor of Germany next year.